tmikeschu/career-development-curriculum/module_two/cold_outreach_i.md

     727-333-9877

 ### What Not to Do
 It's definitely exciting (or excruciating, depending on your initial viewpoint) to reach out to someone new from the industry.
 But make sure you don't let your nerves get the best of you.

-### Reminders
-* The mentors **want** to hear from you!
-* You can create more than one mentor relationship
-*
+More than anything, do your research.

+**Don't:**

+* Pick the first name on the list.
+Again, do your research
+* Spell the mentor's name wrong
+* Bull shit.
+Contacts can tell when you haven't done enough research about what it is you want to connect about
+* Pretend you're an expert when you're not.
+They're called "mentors" for a reason -- ask questions!

 ### Research & Execution Time